 What can you expect on a typical Sunday morning?

-You may choose whether to attend a service at 9 or 11 am.
-During the summer (this year beginning on April 22), we hold one service at 10:30 am.
+Throughout the year, our Sunday morning service begins at 10:30 am.
 Our format varies occasionally, but it typically includes time for singing, listening, sharing, and even silence.
+Services run an hour or a little longer.

-Children have special activities or classes during the 11 am service.
-Youth have a variety of activities but are encouraged to attend one of the services.
-Childcare in the Nursery is available at both 9 & 11 am.
+Children have special activities or classes during the service.
+Youth have a variety of activities but are encouraged to attend services.
+Childcare in the Nursery is available.
 Once a month the children stay in the sanctuary for the entire service.
-For more information about programming for children and youth, please follow the link or contact Ms. Kelli McConnell, Coordinator of Religious Exploration.
+For more information about programming for children and youth, please follow the link or contact Ms. Kelli McConnell, Director of Religious Exploration.

 How do I get involved or find out what's happening at UUFA?